NCAS-CMS/cf-python/docs/source/tutorial.rst

    c.axes = ('area',)
    f.set_construct(c)

-Some example fields are always available from the `cf.Field.example_field` method.
+Some example fields are always available from the `cf.example_field` function.

 .. _Creating-data-from-an-array-on-disk: